 I haven’t used store bought chemical cleaners for the past five years, and as I discovered alternative ways to clean, I was much happier knowing I wasn’t inhaling the fumes from my cleaning products.
 Although cleaning can be a touchy subject, due to how people view “dirty” or “clean”, I think it boils down to what you’re willing to sacrifice and risk.
 Some people are more comfortable with the chemicals, but I am not.

 My soap is environmentally friendly and because it’s such a good soap, even when I dilute it with water, it still lathers really well!
 Due to the fact that I’m constantly diluting this soap, I never have to stock up each week.
 I make a bathroom bulk grocery run probably once every three months.
 Honestly, my lotions and soaps last me a long time.

 It’s not a bad idea to eliminate the more harmful chemicals from your home.
 In fact, I’m an advocate for natural and organic cleaning products.
 Some people have commented that perhaps my way of cleaning isn’t sanitary, but unless I put my home through an autoclave, I don’t’ think it could ever be 100% clean.
 We as humans do retain a certain amount of bacteria in our bodies and if you’re THAT afraid of what comes out of your bodies, shouldn’t you be more concerned with what goes into it?

-*UPDATE- 06.16.2017- I no longer use Olive Oil Dispenser – Square Tall Glass Oil Bottle and Stainless Steel Pourer Spout to contain my bulk liquid soap, but instead I now use Ball Quart Jar, Wide Mouth, 32 oz.
-These jars are easier to clean and they’re much more sturdy in terms of glass design.
+*UPDATE- 06.16.2017- I no longer use Olive Oil Dispenser – Square Tall Glass Oil Bottle and Stainless Steel Pourer Spout to contain my bulk liquid soap, but instead I now I refill my 32 oz, Dr. Bronner’s Organic Peppermint Pure-Castile Liquid Soap container.
+These containers are easier to clean and they have a much more durable design.
 I use a water bottle that was gifted to me, for my vinegar and water mix for cleaning.